-Dr. Bui is professor of Psychiatry at the University of Caen Normandy in France and adjunct investigator at Massachusetts General Hospital where he served in different leadership capacities as a Harvard Medical School faculty, for nearly 10 years.
-His research focuses specifically on understanding the mechanisms and improving the treatment of anxiety and stress-related conditions, including PTSD and complicated grief.
-To date, he has published over 150 scientific articles and book chapters and edited two textbooks in the field.
-He currently serves as the president of the International Society for Traumatic Stress Studies, as associate editor of the European Journal of Psychotraumatology and as editor-in-chief of the International Journal of Mental Health.
+Eric Bui, MD, PhD is Professor of Psychiatry at the University of Caen Normandy (France), and adjunct investigator at the Massachusetts General Hospital (Boston, MA) where he served in different leadership capacities as a Harvard Medical School faculty, for nearly ten years.
+His research focuses specifically on understanding the mechanisms and improving the treatment of anxiety and stress-related conditions, including PTSD and Complicated Grief.
+To date, he has published over 150 scientific articles and book chapters, and edited two textbooks in the field of anxiety disorders, posttraumatic stress disorder, complicated grief and related disorders.
+He currently serves as the president of the International Society for Traumatic Stress Studies, as Associate Editor of the European Journal of Psychotraumatology, and as Editor-in-Chief of the International Journal of Mental Health.

 - Sharmin Ghaznavi, MD, PhD